KPIs, metrics, and measures — how to track what actually matters

 Cost, by contrast, exists inside the organisation.

-Everything internal — people, processes, governance, tools — consumes resources and money.
+Everything internal — people, processes, governance, tools — consumes money, time, energy and attention.

 This distinction matters.